 Learn the power of forgiveness and become a happier person.
 More than likely, we all have had someone who has wronged us in the past and caused much pain and anguish.
 It’s hard to just simply forgive and forget.
-In fact I don’t think anyone forgets, especially if the incident was quite emotionally painful.
+In fact, I don’t think anyone forgets, especially if the incident was quite emotionally painful.

 In this article, Made You Smile Back will show you the true power of forgiveness and provide you with ways to learn to move on and bring back joy and happiness into your life.
-We will explore what is forgiveness and why it is so important to come to terms with it and the best methods of handling.
+We will explore what is forgiveness and why it is so important to come to terms with it and the best methods of handling it.

 Hopefully, by the end of this blog, you shall be in a position to not only effectively forgive someone (and perhaps even yourself), but also see that it truly can be a lifechanger!
 And you will be rewarded with many blessings in return!